Skip to main content

 How to handle the contents portion of your insurance claim, including inventory preparation, cleaning vs. total loss, and maximizing your settlement.

-Post-Disaster Fraud and Scams: Protecting Yourself After a Loss
+Post-Disaster Fraud and Scams: How to Protect Yourself

-After a disaster, scammers target vulnerable homeowners.
-Learn how to identify contractor fraud, unlicensed claim negotiators, deductible waiver schemes, and other common scams — and how to protect yourself.
+How to identify contractor fraud, unlicensed claim negotiators, deductible waiver schemes, and other scams that target homeowners after a disaster.

-Insurance companies routinely attribute storm damage to pre-existing conditions.
-Learn how to distinguish legitimate storm damage from wear and tear, build your evidence, and defeat the most common denial tactic in property insurance.
+How to distinguish real storm damage from wear and tear, build evidence, and defeat the most common denial tactic in California property insurance.

 Proof of Loss: What It Is and How to Complete It